DynProInc/Conversational-Query-Engine/FRESH_INSTALLATION_GUIDE.md

 CLIENT_PENGUIN_OPENAI_MODEL=gpt-4-turbo
 ```

 Save and close the file.
+This `.env` file will be mounted into the Docker container at runtime.

 ## Step 3: Build and Start Docker Containers